wimblerobotics/football_demo/README.md

     ```

 After running the demo, it's quite possible that the terminal window no longer is
 echoing characters.
-To fix the terminal enter the comment:
+To fix the terminal enter the command:
     ```
     &lt;tab>reset&lt;tab>
     ```